NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/dataset_files/readme.md

 ## Data Format

 The complete raw dataset is available in the /all_runs/ partitioned parquet dataset.
 Each row in this dataset is a record of one training repetition of a network.
 Several statistics were recorded at the end of each training epoch, and those records are stored in this row as arrays indexed by training epoch.
 For convenience, we also provide the /complete_summary/ partitioned parquet dataset which contains statistics aggregated over all repetitions of the same experiment including average and median test and training losses at the end of each training epoch.
 Distinct experiments are uniquely and consistently identified in both datasets by an 'experiment_id'.
-Additionally, we have created separate raw repetition and summary datasets for each experimental sweep so that they can be downloaded and queried separately if the entire dataset is not needed. _The schemas of summary and repetition datasets are the same for every sweep._
+Additionally, we have created separate full (containing all repetitions) and per-experiment summary datasets for each experimental sweep so that they can be downloaded and queried separately if the entire dataset is not needed. _The schemas of summary and full datasets are the same for every sweep._

 ### File Hierarchy and Descriptions

-/all_runs/ contains all of the experimental repetition records for all sweeps /complete_summary/ contains per-experiment statistics aggregated over every repetition of each distinct experiment for all sweeps
+/all_runs/ contains all of the full experimental repetition records for all sweeps /complete_summary/ contains per-experiment statistics aggregated over every repetition of each distinct experiment for all sweeps
 /complete_summary.tar is a tarball of /experiment_summary/